-This section lists all the free official practice tests available online for AP US History.
-All of these practice tests and free-response questions come directly from the College Board.
-You can use the free-response questions to practice writing essays at any point during the year, but I'd save the full exams for the final stages of your study process.
+This section lists all the free official practice tests and questions available online for AP US History.
+These practice tests and free-response questions come directly from the College Board.
+You can use the free-response questions to practice writing essays at any point during the school year, but I'd save the full exams for the final stages of your study process.

-The closer you get to the exam, the more important it is to understand exactly where your weaknesses lie and which aspects of the test present the most significant challenges.
+The closer you get to the AP US History exam, the more important it'll be to understand exactly where your weaknesses lie and which aspects of the test present the most significant challenges.
 Official materials provide the best practice because the questions are a consistently accurate representation of the content and format of the real test.

-This is a practice exam released by the College Board that aligns with the format and content of the latest version of the test.
-This test is the best free practice exam available online, so try to save it for when you're closer to the real exam and want to get an accurate estimate of your score level.
+This test is the very best free practice exam available online, so try to save it for when you're closer to test day and want to get an accurate estimate of your score level.

-The free-response questions for the three AP history exams have undergone some minor changes, but these sample questions will still closely resemble the format of the free-response section of the test that you're taking.
-Again, I would encourage you to save the most up-to-date questions for later in the study process so that you can get a better idea of what your scores will look like on the real test.
+I encourage you to save the most up-to-date questions for later on in the study process so that you can get a better idea of what your scores will look like on the real AP test.

 You never know exactly what the documents will look like on the test, so you should practice analyzing them until you feel comfortable with all different types of sources.

-These tests are not directly from the College Board, but they will still help you become familiar with the material.
-This section includes links to both full unofficial practice tests and small-scale topic-specific practice quizzes.
+The following AP US History tests are not directly from the College Board, but they will still help you become familiar with the material.
+This section includes links to both full unofficial practice tests and small-scale, topic-specific quizzes.
 The short quizzes may be useful in the early stages of your studying when you want to target certain eras or avoid questions on material your class hasn't covered yet.

-This is a series of quizzes on every topic covered in the curriculum.
-As you take them, the site will display stats detailing how you fare on questions of each difficulty level.
-This should help you figure out the areas where your memory is shakier.
+Albert maintains a series of free, high-quality practice quizzes on every topic covered by the AP US History curriculum (and all have been updated for the 2020 exam format and units).
+Some resources other fee, other require a paid membership.
+As you take them, the site will display stats that detail how you're faring on questions of each difficulty level.
+This should help you figure out the areas in which your memory is shakier.

 This site has chapter-by-chapter practice quizzes organized around an old edition of The American Pageant textbook.
 Questions are multiple choice and true/false.
 Again, this is more helpful for factual recall than for analysis questions.

-This test has just 40 questions, but the site also includes a list of frequently-asked AP US History multiple-choice questions that will prepare you better for the exam.
+This test has just 40 questions, but the website also includes a list of frequently asked AP US History multiple-choice questions that will prepare you better for the exam.

-This website contains 32 multiple-choice quizzes, one for each chapter of the McGraw-Hill US History textbook.
-The quizzes follow the organization of the textbook, but they can still be useful even if your class uses a different textbook.
-Each quiz is titled so you know what part of US History it's testing you on.
+This site contains 32 multiple-choice quizzes, one for each chapter of the 13th edition of the McGraw-Hill US History textbook.
+The quizzes follow the organization of the textbook, but they can still be useful even if your class uses a different book.
+Each quiz is titled so you can know what part of US History it's testing you on.

-More Resources for Short Practice Quizzes on All Topics
+Additional Resources for Practice Quizzes on All US History Topics

-These are a few additional sites that have a bunch of short practice quizzes on every topic in the curriculum.
-If you're looking for additional questions that will test your basic knowledge of events in US History (or are looking for more questions dealing with a specific time period), you can refer to these resources.
+These are a few additional sites that have a bunch of short practice quizzes on every topic in the APUSH curriculum.
+Use these resources if you're looking for additional questions that will test your basic knowledge of events in US History, or if you're looking for more questions dealing with a specific time period.

 - CourseNotes Practice Quizzes for AP US History